kitlangton/scala-school-site/markdown/partition.md

 partition

-Returns **two** lists; the first containing elements that satisfy that predicate, and the second containing those that do not.
+Returns **two** lists; the first containing elements that satisfy the predicate, and the second containing those that do not.

 ```scala
 def partition(p: A => Boolean): (List[A], List[A])